-The lunchtime crowd offers a fleeting chance for butchers and grocers to persuade passers-by to do a bit of grocery shopping before they head back to work, their palettes whetted by the aromas of spices and herbs permeating the steamy market air.
+The lunchtime crowd offers a fleeting chance for butchers and grocers to persuade passers-by to do a bit of shopping before they head back to work, their palates whetted by the aromas of spices and herbs clinging to the steamy market air.

 Tekka also has a brief busy period in the early morning, when there is a rush for freshly caught fish, some of it still alive.
 Mostly, though, it is quiet, like many traditional markets in Southeast Asia, in the face of growing competition from air-conditioned shopping malls and online outlets such as Singapore's Lazada and Indonesia's Gojek, a ride-hailing app that also offers food and grocery delivery.